Last updated on May 30, 2023

 If I were to choose my favourite natural site out of the ones I’ve seen in Malta, it would hands down be the Blue Grotto – a network of caves with emerald blue water located outside of Zurrieq, on the Southern coast of Malta.

 This wonder of nature began to make its name as a tourist destination back in the 1950s when British soldiers stationed in Malta started asking local fishermen to take them to the caves by boat.
 It soon became so popular that the fishermen started to offer similar services to locals and foreigners.
 The place also owes its name to the soldiers who believed it bore resemblance to the Grotta Azzurra off the island of Capri.

 Imagine the light reflecting off the water surface creating a gorgeous mirror effect.
 Imagine the walls of the caves reflecting the green, orange, and purple colours of the underwater flora.
 Think of the bluest, clearest water imaginable that feels almost surreal observed from afar.

 And just when you thought you’d seen it all, there is one more hidden gem.
 Next to the main road, there is a little path leading to the top of the cliff from where you can admire the caves in all their glory, including the magnificent natural arch surrounded by crystalline blue water.
 It makes for the perfect backdrop – we must’ve taken over a hundred photos from every angle possible!

-Although the real beauty of Blue Grotto shines through on bright, sunny days, the gloomy weather didn’t take away from our impression of the place.
-As we stood there on top of the cliff, in complete awe of the view stretching in front of us, we both wished we could have our loved ones with us so that they could see it too.
+Although the real beauty of Blue Grotto shines through on bright, sunny days, the gloomy weather didn’t take away from my first impression of the place.
+As I stood there on top of the cliff, in complete awe of the view stretching in front of me, I wished I could have my loved ones with me so that they could see it too.
+When I returned 6 years later with my boyfriend, the weather was perfectly warm and sunny, which only added to this place’s charm.
 If this doesn’t convince you to add Blue Grotto to your bucket list, I don’t know what will!

 In case you missed the rest of my Malta posts…